 It’s often referred to as a bare-metal server since its hardware is used by an operating system rather than a virtualization platform.

-Difference between a physical server and virtual server
+What’s the difference between a physical server and virtual server?

 While a physical server is essentially a business-grade powerful computer, a virtual server is a software computer that emulates the processes of an actual physical computer.
 Virtual servers, unlike physical ones, operate in a multi-user environment, with multiple virtual servers running on the same physical hardware.
 Virtual servers are the virtualization of the computing resources of a physical server.

 When getting a dedicated physical server makes sense

 One of the most common reasons for using a physical server for a workload is to have that workload use all available resources.
 It’s a dedicated physical server just for one person.
 Additionally, if you manage or provide hosting for others as a vendor, it could be useful to purchase or rent the physical server and organize a hosting solution for client websites on it through virtualization or other architectures.
 Another reason to run a physical server is simply because some hardware that may be needed cannot be virtualized.
 There are also some platforms that are not virtualized, so in that case again the use of a physical server would make sense.

 Some of the advantages of having a physical server are a user’s IT team having full access to the server at all times, particularly useful for high-demand operations.
 The server can also be fully customized as well by an IT team based on a user’s or business’ needs.